 The services provided in the designated cancer centres are summarised in the table below:

 Download the diagram: Designated Cancer Centres.jpg (size 62.6 KB)

 The NCCP works to ensure that designated cancer centres for individual tumour types have adequate case volumes, expertise and concentration of specialist skills, working in multidisciplinary teams to ensure the best outcome for patients.

-All breast cancer surgery now takes place in the eight cancer centres and Letterkenny University Hospital.
-Rectal cancer surgery is undertaken at all eight designated cancer centres, and also at the satellite unit in Letterkenny University Hospital, Saolta University Healthcare Group.
+All breast cancer surgery now takes place in eight cancer centres and Letterkenny University Hospital.
+Rectal cancer surgery is undertaken at eight designated cancer centres, and also at the satellite unit in Letterkenny University Hospital, Saolta University Healthcare Group.
 Prostate cancer surgery is carried out at all four cancer centres in Dublin, at Cork University and at Galway University Hospitals.
 Prostate and rectal cancer surgery is still undertaken in a small number of other hospitals; it is planned to continue the consolidation of surgery for these cancers into the designated centres.
-Surgery for gynecological cancers is performed in all cancer centres except Beaumont Hospital.
+Surgery for gynecological cancers is performed in eight cancer centres except Beaumont Hospital.
 Lung cancer surgery takes place in St. James’, Mater, Cork University and Galway University Hospitals.
 Surgery for upper gastrointestinal cancers takes place at St James’, Beaumont and Galway University hospitals and will also transfer from the Mercy Hospital to the designated cancer centre at Cork University hospital.
 Pancreatic cancer surgery takes place at St. Vincent’s Hospital and a satellite centre in Cork.
 Surgery for brain and other tumours of the central nervous system is performed at Beaumont and Cork University Hospitals.